Connect to a Kafka cluster

 src/com/example/App.javapackage com.example;import java.util.*;import org.apache.kafka.common.*;import org.apache.kafka.common.serialization.StringDeserializer;import org.apache.kafka.clients.consumer.*;public class App {private static final String HOST = "<host>:<port>";private static final String TOPIC = "<topic_name>";private static final String USER = "<user_name>";private static final String PASSWORD = "<password>";private static final String TS_FILE = "/etc/security/ssl";private static final String TS_PASSWORD = "<keystore_password>";public static void main(String[] args) {String jaasCfg = String.format("org.apache.kafka.common.security.scram.ScramLoginModule required username=\"%s\" password=\"%s\";", USER, PASSWORD);String deserializer = StringDeserializer.class.getName();Properties props = new Properties();props.put("bootstrap.servers", HOST);props.put(ConsumerConfig.AUTO_OFFSET_RESET_CONFIG, "earliest");props.put("group.id", "example");props.put("key.deserializer", deserializer);props.put("value.deserializer", deserializer);props.put("security.protocol", "SASL_SSL");props.put("sasl.mechanism", "SCRAM-SHA-512");props.put("sasl.jaas.config", jaasCfg);props.put("ssl.truststore.location", TS_FILE);props.put("ssl.truststore.password", TS_PASSWORD);Consumer<String, String>consumer = new KafkaConsumer<>(props);consumer.subscribe(Arrays.asList(new String[] {TOPIC}));while (true) {ConsumerRecords<String, String> records = consumer.poll(100);for (ConsumerRecord<String, String> record: records) {System.out.println(record.value());}}}}Specify:

-<host>— the node's DNS address;<port>— connection port;<topic_name>— the topic name;<user_name>— the user name with the consumer role that has access to the topic;<password>— the user password;<keystore_password>— the keystore password.
+<host>— node DNS address; ;<port>— connection port;;<topic_name>— topic name; ;<user_name>— user name with the consumer role who has access to the topic; ;<password>— user password; ;<keystore_password>— the keystore password.

 -